novoalab/tRNAmap_Hoffmann_adapted/README.md

 - We use 15nt minimum read length for the trimming

-- We use tRNAscan output for masking the genome and for the pre-tRNA reference, but we downloaded the high confidence mature tRNA set from gtRNAdb for the mature tRNA mapping - but we keep the possibility to work on tRNAscan output.
+- We use tRNAscan output for masking the genome and for the pre-tRNA reference, but we downloaded the high confidence mature tRNA set from gtRNAdb for the mature tRNA mapping - still, we keep the possibility to map on tRNAscan output in case the users prefers.
 If working with tRNAscan output, we exclude pseudogenes and tRNAs with NNN anticodons.

 - We keep only reads mapping to the positive strand when mapping to the mature tRNAs

-- Adapted as Docker container, no need to install dependencies or individual softwares that the pipeline uses in your local computer or cluster.
+- We have created a Docker container with all the required software, so that there is no need to install dependencies or individual softwares that the pipeline uses in your local computer or cluster (except for java tools Picard and GATK, that need to be installed separately from the container).

 ## Requirements: